Date of Award

 All of the participants report an increase in social skill use and self-esteem.
 One respondent reported an increase in aggression which was not an original behavior to work on.
 All of the respondent reported a moderate to high level of self-esteem.
 The model is effective on social skills and self-esteem; however there are deficits in relationship skills as reported by the respondents.
 All of the respondents are acclimated in their communities through the financial support from their employment, relatives, or government subsidiaries.
 There was corroboration between the Self Evaluation Scale Form A and self report data from the interviews.
 Four of the respondents also did not graduate from high school.
 Because there are factors that affect the success of this model, it is important that studies be conducted which contribute to the understanding of the overall effectiveness of this model.

 North, Tiffany Bianca, "The Effectiveness of a Behavior Modification Program on Young Adolescents After Leaving a Residential Care Facility" (2003).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 289.